ckester23/CS422Project2/docs/SRS/source/conops.rst

 The operational features of this proposed system will center around what happens after a user has uploaded an image.
 First a dominant color will be extracted from the photo and displayed to the user.
 The site will then  output several color palettes that contain this color which will be generated using principles of color theory.
 Simultaneously, Gbiv will suggest several individual related colors that may also be of use when making design decisions in the physical world.

-Beyond this primary function, Gbiv will provide information about color theory that will help users to see the science and aesthetics behind what the application recommends.
+Beyond this primary function, Gbiv will provide example palettes that can be sorted based on certain features of the colors such as whether the palettes are complementary, monochrome, analogous, etc. On other pages information about color theory that will help users to understand the science behind the application's palettes and suggested colors.

 User Classes